Frustrated when your toddler wakes up crying every morning? See the reasons behind the hysterical wake-ups, and what to do to turn it around.

 So, I started to beat him to the punch.
 Instead of waiting for him to wake up cranky, I’d cuddle with him while he was still stirring and waking up.

 When he was in his crib or toddler bed, I’d sit next to him and hold him as much as I was able to.
-When he transitioned to a twin bed, I’d literally climb into his bed and hold him, gently easing him into wake-up time.
+When he transitioned from a toddler bed to a twin bed, I’d climb into his bed and hold him, gently helping him wake up.

 “You can’t control how your child wakes up, but you can control how you respond to him.
 And rather than getting into epic battles, assume the role of a coach who can help him get through big feelings.”

-Start by labeling his feelings.
+Start by talking about his feelings, from “mad” and “sad,” to “excited” and “happy.”
 The more he can use words to express how he feels, the less likely he’ll cry.
-Describe how he feels, from “mad” and “sad,” to “excited” and “happy.”

-One of the reasons you’re likely losing your cool is because your toddler’s behavior feels like a major disruption to your morning.
-If you’re like me, you have a morning routine geared to getting out the door on time—any misstep can throw the whole day off.
+One of the reasons you may be losing your cool is because your toddler’s behavior feels like a major disruption to your morning.
+If you’re like me, your morning routine is geared to getting out the door on time—any misstep can throw the whole day off.

 But since your toddler wakes up crying every morning, rearrange the start of your day to factor in her behavior.

-You could wake up earlier to get breakfast started and dress for the day.
+Wake up earlier to get breakfast started.
+Get dressed for the day before he wakes up.
 Aim to leave later in the morning so that any delay doesn’t make you feel like you’re running late.
 Keep your mornings slow instead of rigid and fast-paced.

-By working your mornings around her cranky wake-ups, you give yourself time to focus on her needs without added stress factors.
+By working your mornings around her cranky wake-ups, you can tend to her needs without feeling rushed.

 Conclusion